Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Proofs of Lemmas and

-Above, the first inequality in the second line is due to Jensen's inequality since $\sum_{i \in [N]} \frac{p_{ij}}{\cR} \le 1$, and the final inequality follows from the sub-stochasticity of $P$ and the definition of $V^\alpha(t)$.
-Putting everything together shows that
+In the display above, the first inequality is due to \eqref{eq:U_squared} and the stochastic dominance arguments, the equality on the second line is due to expanding the squares, and the final equality follows since the probability that both $X_a$ and $X_b$ are positive for distinct $a,b$ is $O(\xi^2)$.
+Putting everything together, we have that